vivivivianne/2026.1_DEC0013_bracelet-for-monitoring-safety-of-seniors/README.md

 Install PlatformIO following their [documentation](https://platformio.org/install).

 Create an account on [Sinric Pro](https://sinric.pro/) and create a new device, select switch as the type and ensure the notification setting is enabled.
 After that you can go to your device page and get it's credentials.
+You can see the alerts on the [Sinric Pro Activity log](https://portal.sinric.pro/activitylog), but you may also install the Sinric Pro app on your phone to receive push notifications there.
 ![Sinric Device Creation](img/sinric.png)

 Clone this repo